Energy-Efficient Mortgage: What It Is and How to Get One

 man screwing solar panels on roof

-Whether you're hoping for lower utility bills or you're worried about how your housing choices might impact the environment, improving the energy efficiency of your home can make sense.
+Whether you’re looking to lower your utility bills or concerned about the environmental impact of your housing choices, improving the energy efficiency of your home can make sense.
 After all, boosting energy efficiency has the potential to lower greenhouse gas emissions and other pollutants while helping you save some money along the way.

 However, improving energy efficiency requires an upfront financial investment, and not everyone can afford this without a loan.